-Now of course, I know URLs and more specifically clean URLs still matter.
+Now, of course, I know URLs and more specifically clean URLs still matter.
 I would strongly disagree with anyone who thinks otherwise.
-I am no expert on URL design, but I keep hearing shocking statements like “URLs are for search engines” or “hasbangs are ok, since Google says so.”
+I am no expert on URL design, but I keep hearing shocking statements like “URLs are for search engines” or “hashbangs are ok since Google says so.”

 WRONG – URLs are for humans